csci5117s23/WebAssemblyMaryJTechShare/README.md

 ### Figma

 - A more modern example of WebAssembly improving tech actually comes from the new and popular design tool Figma
-- Figma uses react.js for its outer UI and a high performance C++ codebase for the inner editing tool
+- Figma uses react.js for its outer UI and a high performance C++ codebase for the actual document editing tool
 - Using WebAssembly, they were able to cut load time of documents by 3x

 <p align="center">